top of page

 Seven Senses Organic Greek Mountain Tea

-Mountain tea usually grows in rocky places at an altitude of 1000 metres and above.
-The plant has been scientifically shown to offer a multitude of important health benefits as it has powerful antioxidant qualities previously recognised only in green tea.
+Mountain tea usually grows in rocky places at an altitude of 1000 meters and above.
+The plant has been scientifically shown to offer a multitude of important health benefits as it has powerful antioxidant qualities previously recognized only in green tea.

 But that’s certainly not all – this herb is also shown to have potent antiviral, antimicrobial, antifungal and antioxidant qualities.
 It is said to boost the immune system; drinking two to three cups of mountain tea every day is thought to help prevent or fight flu symptoms and stress-related ailments such as chest infections, a foggy head, digestive complaints, fatigue and anxiety.